MainulDip/AndroidDevStudy/BackgroundTasks-WorkManager-Scheduler.md

 ```
 ### unique work for workmanager:
 to ensure the first data sync finish before starting a new one
-beginUniqueWork is used with workManager instance
+beginUniqueWork is used with the workManager instance
 ```kotlin
 // change beginWith with beginUniqueWork workManager